Rualin/RDR/ocr/doctr/README.md

 | parseq        | 88.91%      | 91.13%          | 0.0408 | 0.959       | 0.959    |

 * Exact match - Complete equality of words
-* Partitial match - Equality of lower case words
+* Partial match - Equality of lower case words
 * Meanings of other metrics can be found in our Kaiten